 If ever there was a time to be a nosy neighbor, this is it.
 Find out who and what is located around you.
 Check out the neighborhood, talking to anyone you can.
 Ask them if they know why the land is for sale in the first place.
 What they think of the area.
 If they have heard anything about zoning changes or new development.

-Before buying land in Ohio and Southern California or the surrounding areas make sure to do your homework.
-Work with local trusted professionals such as Homesmith to ensure you are dealing with knowledgeable land professionals.
+Before buying land in Ohio and California or the surrounding areas make sure to do your homework.
+Work with local trusted professionals such as Homesmith Properties to ensure you are dealing with knowledgeable land professionals.